dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 Gplazma is configured by the PAM-style: the first column is the phases of the authentication process.
 Each login attempt follows four phases: **auth**, **map**, **account** and **session**.
 Second column describes how to handle errors.
 There are four different options: **optional** -,  **sufficient**, **required** and **requisite**.
 The third column defines plugins that should be used.  as back-end for its tasks and services.

-Lets have a look on a complete configuration example and go through   each phase.
+Lets have a look on a complete configuration example and go through the each phase.

 >vi etc/dcache/gplazma.conf